magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ### Uploading an Asset

-Uploading allows users to add data (e.g., images or 3D models) to the newly created asset.
+Uploading allows users to add data (such as images or 3D models) to the newly created asset.

 In CSP, you can upload assets either via a `FileAssetDataSource` or a `BufferAssetDataSource`.
 These methods allow you to provide the asset data either from disk or from memory.